Cheap manicures, pedicures, foot massages, hand massages and nail painting, all to help Mith Samlanh train street children in a new...

 Just about the best rub-downs in town, in a Zen-like setting just off the riverfront.

-Another hotel bar, the Amanjaya’s rooftop offering scores points for atmosphere and views, but service is spotty.
-Bring patience.
+Another hotel bar, the Amanjaya’s rooftop number scores points for atmosphere and views over the river, though service is spotty.
+Bring...

 Sothearos Blvd · interesting places nearby

 This wat is the headquarters of Cambodian Buddhism.
 It was founded in 1443 and comprises 44 structures.
 It received a battering during the Pol Pot era, but today the wat has come back to life – the head of the country’s Buddhist brotherhood lives here, along with a large number of monks.

 On the 2nd floor of the main building, to the left of the dais, is a statue of Huot Tat, fourth patriarch of Cambodian Buddhism, who was killed by Pol Pot.
 The statue, made in 1971 when the patriarch was 80 years old, was thrown in the Mekong by the Khmer Rouge to show that Buddhism was no longer the driving force in Cambodia.
 It was retrieved after 1979.
 To the right of the dais is a statue of a former patriarch of the Thummayuth sect (to which the royal family belongs).